-Please note that as a document held by your EUI, the full DPIA documentation may be requested under Regulation (EC) 1049/2001 on public access.
+18 Please note that as a document held by your EUI, the full DPIA documentation may be requested under Regulation (EC) 1049/2001 on public access.

-Article 39 of Regulation (EU) 2016/794 imposes a specific obligation for 'prior consultation' of the EDPS on Europol.
+19 Article 39 of Regulation (EU) 2016/794 imposes a specific obligation for 'prior consultation' of the EDPS on Europol.
 This is a different obligation with different criteria triggering it.

-- 1. There are cases in which following a DPIA and the (additional) controls implemented, risks will be appropriately mitigated to an acceptable level.
-Such cases do not require prior consultation. - 2.
-There may also be cases where, following the DPIA, you realise that risks cannot be mitigated to an acceptable level.
-In such cases, you should abandon the project if it proves impossible to implement in a compliant way. - 3.
-There will be cases in which you see that improvements are necessary to mitigate the risks to an acceptable level and you currently have "high residual risks".
+3. There will be cases in which you see that improvements are necessary to mitigate the risks to an acceptable level and you currently have "high residual risks".
 These "grey" cases are what prior consultation is for.

-Independently of the above, the European Commission may, under Article 40(4) of the new Regulation, adopt implementing acts requiring prior consultation for specific cases of processing operations for the performance of a task carried out by the controller in the public interest, including the processing of such data in relation to social protection and public health.
+Independently of the above, the European Commission may, under Article 40(4) of the Regulation, adopt implementing acts requiring prior consultation for specific cases of processing operations for the performance of a task carried out by the controller in the public interest, including the processing of such data in relation to social protection and public health.
 So far, the European Commission has not done so.
+Should the European Commission do, we will include those (kinds of) processing operations in the Article 39(4) list as well.